Austrian literature: 1970–2000

 Christoph Ransmayr mixes historical facts with fiction.
 The acclaimed novel Morbus Kithara creates a scenario, in which Austria did not get aid from the Marshall Plan after World War II and was condemned to become an exclusively agrarian country.
 On this background, the author writes about the time after the war, about ex-soldiers, ex-Nazis and concentration camp survivors, and thus depicts the complexity of post-war Austria.

 Josef Haslinger wrote the novel Opernball, in which he described a fictitious attack at the Vienna Opera Ball, in which all attendants, incl. the entire Austrian government, is killed by combat gas.
 This attack brings a new fascist party to power, which a handful of idealistic journalists try to tell the world.
 Haslinger is also the author of an essay about the Waldheim affair.
 Also Milo Dor, a born Serb who wrote all of his books in German and became a very important figure in Austria's literary scene, chose the danger of ultra-right wing parties as topic for one of his narrative texts, Wien, Juli 1999.
 Other books describe the destiny of immigrants after the world war.

 Essays have also a tradition in Austrian literature.
 While the roots may be found with Franz Grillparzer, Hermann Bahr and especially Karl Kraus, one of the most important essayists after World War II is Jean Améry whose oeuvre primarily consists of essays, articles and critiques.
 The historian and scholar Friedrich Heer is the author of about fifty thousand pages, most of them essays on Austrian and European topics, on history and philosophy as well as on religion and literature.
 A younger representative of Austrian essayism is Karl-Markus Gauß who writes for several newspapers and magazines in Austria, Switzerland and Germany.
 His books speak about Central and Eastern European peoples, cultures, and literatures.
 He is also the editor in chief of the magazine Literatur und Kritik.

-Authors in Slovene, originating in Carinthia, are Florjan Lipuš, Cvetka Lipuš and Janko Messner.
-Usually they write either exclusively in Slovene, or in Slovene and German.
+Authors in Slovene, originating in Carinthia, are, amongst others, Maja Haderlap, Florjan Lipuš, Cvetka Lipuš and Janko Messner.
+Usually they write either exclusively in Slovene, or both in German and Slovene.
 Another famous Carinthian writer, Peter Handke, has translated several works from Slovene to German.